John P. Cunha, DO, FACOEP

 - Find a local Internist in your town

-Why does a patient with heart disease retain fluid?
+Why does a person with heart disease retain fluid?

-This fluid increase ultimately results in the buildup of fluid within the lungs, which causes shortness of breath.
-Because of the decreased volume of blood pumped out by the heart (decreased cardiac output), the volume of blood in the arteries is also decreased, despite the actual increase in the body's total fluid volume.
+This fluid increase ultimately results in the buildup of fluid within the lungs, which causes shortness of breath (cardiogenic pulmonary edema or CPE).
+Because of the decreased volume of blood pumped out by the heart, the volume of blood in the arteries is also decreased, despite the actual increase in the body's total fluid volume.
 An associated increase in the amount of fluid in the blood vessels of the lungs causes shortness of breath because the excess fluid from the lungs' blood vessels leaks into the airspaces (alveoli) and interstitium in the lungs.
 This accumulation of fluid in the lung is called pulmonary edema.
 At the same time, accumulation of fluid in the legs causes pitting edema.
 This edema occurs because the build-up of blood in the veins of the legs causes leakage of fluid from the legs' capillaries (tiny blood vessels) into the interstitial spaces.

-Left-sided heart failure, which is due primarily to a weak left ventricle, usually is caused by coronary artery disease, hypertension, or disease of the heart valves.
-Typically, when these patients initially come to the doctor they are troubled by shortness of breath with exertion and when lying down at night (orthopnea).
+Left-sided heart failure, which is due primarily to a weak left ventricle, usually is caused by coronary artery disease, hypertension (high blood pressure), or disease of the heart valves.
+Typically, when these people initially come to the doctor they are troubled by shortness of breath with exertion and when lying down at night (orthopnea).
 These symptoms are due to pulmonary edema that is caused by pooling of the blood in the vessels of the lungs.

 In contrast, right-sided heart failure, which often is due to obstructive sleep apnea or chronic lung diseases such as emphysema, initially causes salt retention and edema.
 Persistent salt retention in these patients, however, may lead to an expanded blood volume in the blood vessels, thereby causing fluid accumulation in the lungs (pulmonary congestion) and shortness of breath.

-In patients with heart failure due to weak heart muscle (cardiomyopathy), both the right and left ventricles of the heart are usually affected.
-These patients, therefore, can initially suffer from swelling both in the lungs (pulmonary edema) and in the legs and feet (peripheral edema).
-The physician examining a patient who has congestive heart failure with fluid retention looks for certain signs.
-These include:
+In people with heart failure due to weak heart muscle (cardiomyopathy), both the right and left ventricles of the heart are usually affected.
+These people initially can suffer from swelling both in the lungs (pulmonary edema) and in the legs and feet (peripheral edema).
+The physician examining a patient who has congestive heart failure with fluid retention looks for certain signs, including: